hamidgasmi/training.computerscience.cloud.aws/README.md

 		- A CMK has key policies and can be used to create other keys
 	- to encrypt data:
 		- Input: a plaintext data + CMK
-		- Output: a ciphertext that includes a link back to the used CMK
+		- Output: an encoded text **base64** CiphertextBlob that includes a link back to the used CMK
 	- to decrypt encrypted data:
 		- Input: ciphertext
 		- Output: plaintext data